ankrutik/notes/aws/solutions_arch_cert/notes.md

 Examples purchases from online stores, stock prices, game data, social network data, geospatial data, iOT data.

-**Amazon Kenesis** is a platform that can receive streaming data to
+**Amazon Kinesis** is a platform that can receive streaming data to

 - load, analyse it
 - build custom applications

-### Kenesis Streams
+### Kinesis Streams

 https://aws.amazon.com/kinesis/data-streams/faqs/

-Different producers can stream data to Kenesis Streams.
+Different producers can stream data to Kinesis Streams.

 Streams from each of these producers can be stored in separate **Shards**.
-Retention from 24 hours to 7 days.
+Retention from 1 to 365 days.

 Consumer applications will read from these shards.

+Kinesis Data Stream uses the **partition key associated with each data record to determine which shard a given data record belongs to**.
+In case of user wise data, when you use the identity of each user as the partition key, this ensures the data for each user is ordered hence sent to the same shard.

 #### Shards

 - **read**: 5 transactions per second; upto max total read rate of 2MB per second
 - **write**: 1000 records per second; upto max total write rate of 1MB per second (including partition keys)
 - total capacity of the stream is the sum of the capacities of shards
+- ordered
+- The capacity limits of a Kinesis data stream are defined by the number of shards within the data stream.
+The limits can be exceeded by either data throughput or the number of reading data calls, `ProvisionedThroughputExceeded` exception.
+Each shard allows for 1 MB/s incoming data and 2 MB/s outgoing data.
+You should increase the number of shards within your data stream to provide enough capacity.

+Standard: pull data; 2MB per shard

+Enhanced fanout: push data; 2MB per shard per consumer

-### Kenesis Firehose
+### Kinesis Firehose

-No persistence (storage), needs to be processed immediately.
+- No persistence (storage), needs to be processed immediately.
+- supports custom data transformations using AWS Lambda.
+- Kinesis Data Firehose is now supported as subscriber to SNS, but not Kinesis Data Streams.

-### Kenesis Analytics
+### Kinesis Analytics

 Works with both Streams and Firehose.

 Analyze data on the fly and save it at endpoints like S3, Redshift, Elasticsearch Cluster.

+## Amazon MQ

+SNS and SQS are "cloud native" and use proprietary protocols.

+On-prem applications can be currently using industry-standard

+- protocols like MQTT, AMQP, OpenWire, WebSocket, STOMP
+- APIs such as JMS and NMS

+"Managed Apache ActiveMQ" helps not rewriting applications when moved to AWS.

+Needs to be provisioned.

+Doesn't scale as much as SNS SQS.

+ActiveMQ supports both topics and queues.

+HA with failover; Amazon EFS as backend storage; stand-by broker will point to this EFS on failover

 ## Cognito (Web Identity Federation)